-With a career that has spanned theater, opera, ballet, film and television, Brooklyn-based, British-born designer Julian Crouch has now designed the sets and costumes for our new Cinderella — created by Christopher Wheeldon and coming to the Opera House stage May 3-12.
+With a career that has spanned theater, opera, ballet, film and television, Brooklyn-based British designer Julian Crouch designed the sets and costumes for Christopher Wheeldon’s Cinderella, a co-production of SF Ballet and Dutch National Ballet.

-Initially a mask and puppet maker, his diverse credits range from The Addams Family and Shockheaded Peter, to direction and design for the English National Opera and the Metropolitan Opera.
-A month before Cinderella arrives at the War Memorial Opera House, we spoke to Julian to about about his diverse inspirations, why this production’s isn’t your mom’s Cinderella, and knowing when not to trust Christopher Wheeldon…
+Initially a mask and puppet maker, Julian has worked on The Addams Family and Shockheaded Peter and has designed for the English National Opera and the Metropolitan Opera.
+In 2013, before Cinderella premiered in San Francisco, we spoke to him about his diverse inspirations, why this production’s isn’t your mom’s Cinderella, and knowing when not to trust Christopher Wheeldon.

 Tell us about your transition from Broadway to ballet.
 What are the challenges?
 What are the similarities?